 We don't recommend that anyone other than an experienced gunsmith does trigger improvements There's always the possibility that a perfectly-adjusted trigger somehow slips out of adjustment.
 This can lead to a nonfunctioning trigger or even worse a dangerous one that can accidentally fire.

 Another alternative is installing a new single or two-stage trigger.
 This is also a great way to upgrade the accuracy of an AR-15.
 However, aftermarket triggers can range from dismal to game-changing.
 You don’t want to look for the cheapest thing out there.
 Here again, it’s possible to end up with a big black stick instead of a reliable battle-tested rifle.
+Check out our suggested budget triggers here.

 Most people are well-served by a quality mil-spec trigger.
 But there are a lot of AR owners who want to get a smoother and more accurate trigger with a minimum pull weight.
 But trying to undertake a trigger job alone may lead to problems.
 It’s essential to remember how triggers work on firearms, and how everything in the rifle interacts with something else.
 For instance, filing through the standard AR-15 trigger's hardened surface will accelerate the wear of the parts, making that perfect trigger one day become a really scary trigger.